 8. Renew your mattress every 2 years

-Unless your mattress is already showing signs of disrepair after 2 years, you shouldn’t need to do this so often.
-In fact, most recommendations hover between 6 and 8 years to replace a mattress5.
+Unless your mattress is already showing signs of disrepair after two years, you shouldn’t need to do this so often.
+In fact, most recommendations hover between six and eight years to replace a mattress5.

 It’s helpful to keep an eye on whether it’s actually becoming uncomfortable for you, or if you wake up with aches and pains.
 If this is the case, it might be time to consider replacing it.